AvolitesLtd/TitanManual/docs/capture-visualiser/capture-visualiser-introduction.md

 ---
-id: capture-visualiser
+id: capture-visualiser-introduction
-title: Capture Visualiser
+title: Capture Visualiser Introduction
-sidebar_label: Capture Visualiser
+sidebar_label: Capture Visualiser Introduction
 ---

-From Titan v10, the Capture visualiser is integrated into the console.
+The Capture visualiser engine is integrated into the Titan consoles.
 This can provide a realistic simulation of your lighting which is really useful for pre-programming or making changes in blind mode during a show.

-This chapter also has a section on [linking the console to an external full version of Capture](capture-visualiser/linking-the-console-to-stand-alone-capture.md).
+This chapter also has a section on [linking the console to an external full version of Capture](capture-visualiser/linking-the-console-to-stand-alone-capture.md) which can be useful if you need to visualise a set or a full venue, as the internal Capture engine has limited modelling facilities.

 ![Capture Visualiser Workspace Window](/docs/images/Capture-Visualiser-Workspace-Window.png)